 Tip Two: Clear the Gutters

-Your gutters are important tools for water misdirection, wall protection, and roof relief when a storm rolls through.
+When a storm rolls through, your gutters are important tools for water misdirection, wall protection, and roof relief.
 Clean them often, removing leaves, dirt, old water, and mold.
 Otherwise, you might experience less drainage.
 Clogged gutters can overflow, dumping water into your home’s walls.

 Tip Three: Trim the Trees